 Strength training is a major factor in reducing pain and improving your sense of well-being.
-This would be expected to elevate your levels of Anti-I cytokines.
-I think there are several reasons.
-First, there is the obvious benefit of having more strength, so a smaller percentage of your energy is spent on daily activities.
-You are more able to stay away from the pain threshold.
+There are several reasons why increasing strength promotes healing.
+First, there is the obvious benefit of having stronger muscles; a smaller percentage of your energy is spent on normal, daily activities.
+You are able to stay well away from the pain threshold.

 Second, you have more capacity to engage in vigorous physical activities that are enjoyable and relaxing.
 Actively placing your attention on these neurological circuits stimulates neuroplasticity in a desirable direction.
 Many of these activities can shared with other people.
-Social isolation is over 50% in the US (Cigna) and spending quality time with others is part staying healthy.
+Social isolation is over 50% in the U.S. (Cigna) and spending quality time with others is a part of staying healthy.